AlexandrSTG/MPT-Study-project/README.md

 # MPT-Study-project
-Study project on C language.
+This code is written for Microcontroller based on stm32 on C++ language.
+Code contains seperate parts: Main, Init, USART, code_for_display.